Luv-crypto/Insurance_Prediction/README.md

-created on 28 May, 2021
+Created on 28 May, 2021

-@author: Love Fadia
+Author: Love Fadia

 The code above predicts the Insurace prices for the patients based on the features given in the Dataset The project is organized as follows